 HAPPY HOLIDAYS!
 Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

-But winning Games contracts will take far more than a ‘business as usual’ approach to tendering.
+But winning supply contracts will take far more than a ‘business as usual’ approach to tendering.
 With strong interstate and international competition already emerging, suppliers need strategic positioning, careful preparation and compelling submissions that clearly demonstrate their capability, credibility, and value.

 You have the solutions, the expertise and the track record to deliver world-class outcomes.
 We bring the specialised strategy, bid management and tender writing expertise.
 Together, we’ll boost your bidding capability and empower your team to prepare, compete and perform at their best.